thetorminal/zabbix-templates/Template Wordpress updates/README.md

 # Zabbix Wordpress updates monitoring
-Monitoring of Wordpress updates (Core, Plugins and Themens) with Zabbix.
+Monitoring of available Wordpress updates (Core, Plugins and Themens) with Zabbix.

 ## Description
 Based on “WP-CLI” (CLI query to check updates): [Github - WP-CLI](https://github.com/wp-cli/wp-cli)

-Shows number of available Wordpress Core, Plugin and Theme updates on host for all available Wordpress-Installations at "/var/www/*".
+Shows number of available Wordpress Core, Plugin and Theme updates on a host for all available Wordpress installations at `/var/www/*`.
-LLD (low level discovery) is used to scan for all folders at "/var/www/".
-A discovery rule is used to scan the folders.
+LLD (low level discovery) is used inside of a discovery rule to scan all folders at `/var/www/*`.

 Example notification:
 ![wordpress_zabbix_updates](https://github.com/user-attachments/assets/1fb881ec-1f15-4495-a323-ebabf11f605b)